 There were some who found vested interests in Ritchie's allegations, much like the debate back in 2018 where people discredited allegations owing to political affiliations of either the accused or the accuser.

 First they used dharnas of every goon (TuQ, IK, KR) in town, then they used media pups, then they made judiciary their maiden, and now they are using their Mata Hari....
 All but to malign and discredit political parties.
 Shame on you doctrine owners.
 Shame on you.— Marvi Sirmed (@marvisirmed) June 5, 2020

 Is it too late to expose them?Why not earlier?— Shafiq Ahmad (@shafiqndu992) June 5, 2020

 Before going live from her Facebook page, Ritchie tweeted saying she was being threatened by the members of the PPP.

 #ZardarisFilthyPPP keeps threatening me.
 Why?
 Because they know that over the years I have been raped/assaulted by men in the highest ranks of PPP.
-They don't want the world to know.— Cynthia D. Ritchie (@CynthiaDRitchie) June 5, 2020
+They don't want the world to know.
+I have decided to go live on facebook in approximately 30 minutes & continue to tell my story.— Cynthia D. Ritchie (@CynthiaDRitchie) June 5, 2020

 "I have received countless threats against my life, rape threats, claims that PPP has my father," she said in the video, adding that she has "evidentiary support".
 The blogger said that she had informed about the incident to "someone" at the US Embassy in 2011, "but due to 'fluid' situation and 'complex' relations between US and Pakistan, response was less than adequate".